 Health aids prescribed by a medical professional

-Motor vehicle – up to $1,200 in equity in a single vehicle
+Up to $1,200 in equity in a single motor vehicle

 Arkansas law does allow for the exemption of some benefits, insurance proceeds, and other monetary assets.
 Unless otherwise noted, filers can exempt the full value of these types of money benefits: